-Recipients must provide appropriate academic and support facilities such as meeting spaces, research collections, and computing resources, according to the residential and/or virtual goals of the project.
+Recipients must provide appropriate academic and support facilities such as meeting spaces, research collections, and computing resources, according to the virtual and/or residential goals of the project.

 Projects with a virtual component should have suitable digital resources, including databases, internet capabilities, hardware, and software.